iscai-msft/cognitive-services-java-sdk-samples/Search/BingVideoSearch/README.md

 # Bing Video Search SDK Sample ##

 Sample code for searching news using Bing Video Search, an Azure Cognitive Service.
-- IMPORTANT: use S1 pricing level when generating API key to avoid rate limit exceeding exception.
 - Search videos for "SwiftKey" and print out id, name and url.
 - Search videos for "Bellevue Trailer" that is free, short and 1080p resolution and print out id, name and url.
 - Search for trending videos then verify banner tiles and categories.